Eden1011/funny-app/README.md

 **dlib with 81-point facial landmarks**
 - **Selection rationale**: Mature, reliable facial landmark detection for real-time shape detection
-- **Why 81 points over 68**: The additional landmarks are placed on the forehead, I personally dont use it, but it will help catch the face if the user is wearing a hat.
+- **Why 81 points over 68**: The additional landmarks are placed on the forehead.
+I personally don't use them, but it will help catch the face shape if the user is wearing a hat.
 - **Implementation role**: Face detection, precise landmark extraction, geometric feature calculation

 **NumPy**